 - For your medium days use your 7RM weight

-- Use one bell-size up for your heavy days
+- Use one kettlebell-size up for your heavy days

-- Use one bell-size down for your light days
+- Use one kettlebell-size down for your light days

-If your weights are on the heavier side of the spectrum (leaning toward the Beast), doing the two light days with one-size down bell(s) might be too much (in the context of this program).
-In that case, do at least one of your light days (typically, after your medium and before your heavy day) with the bells two sizes down from the medium.
+If your weights are on the heavier side of the spectrum (leaning toward the Beast), doing the two light days with one-size down kettlebell(s) might be too much (in the context of this program).
+In that case, do at least one of your light days (typically, after your medium and before your heavy day) with the kettlebells two sizes down from the medium.

 For example, for your double front squat: